classicrob/simply-jekyll/_notes/The hard problem of onboarding horizontal products.md

 [[New users do not yet have the vocabulary to understand the app]], but as [[User skill level increases over time]], so does their vocabulary.
 They are able to conceptualize and express desires that they couldn’t express before, so [[User goals change over time]].

-This points towards the need for a [[continuous onboarding]] that progressively reveals information as the user develops so they are always becoming more effective users.
+This points towards the need for a [[Continuous onboarding]] that progressively reveals information as the user develops so they are always becoming more effective users.